 Visitors also ascend to an upper terrace with views to the surrounding city and Peace Tower, symbolizing hope for the future.
 A soaring 14-metre-high triangular contemplation space features the Flame of Remembrance.
 Surrounding the star is a landscape inspired by the Canadian boreal forest, a harsh environment with low-growing coniferous plants and a rocky ground plane that symbolizes the adaptability and resilience of Canadian survivors.

-We invite the public to inform the NCC should they witness behaviour that does not respect the dignity of the site, by contacting the NCC’s 24-hour emergency service: 613-239-5353.
+We invite the public to inform the NCC should they witness behavior that does not respect the dignity of the site by contacting the NCC’s 24-hour Emergency Service: 613-239-5353.